Interview with Di M - a Kiwi living in Belgium

 Q: Why did you move; what do you do?

 A: I was living and working in Istanbul, teaching English and taking photos.
-I met the Belgian and he had children he couldn't leave, so I came to him and started again ... an interesting experience.
-Now I'm a professional photographer working throughout in Europe.
+I met the Belgian, and he had children he couldn't leave, so I came to him and started again... an interesting experience.
+Now I'm a professional photographer working throughout Europe.

-A: It's central to everywhere ... especially after living in New Zealand.
+A: It's central to everywhere... especially after living in New Zealand.
 It's one or two hours to Berlin, Rome, Paris and Amsterdam.
 That still stuns me.
-New Zealand is 23 hours in flight-time away.
+New Zealand is 23 hours in flight time away.

 Q: Any negatives?
 What do you miss most about home?

-A: Clean air, I miss clean air and Nature.
-New Zealand is abundant in nature ... beaches, mountains, rivers, lakes and space.
+A: Clean air; I miss clean air and nature.
+New Zealand is abundant in nature... beaches, mountains, rivers, lakes and space.
 I miss all that.

 Q: Is the city safe?

-About living here
+About living in Antwerp

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

-A: Expensive, but we live the Belgian life completely so I don't suffer unless I do the euro to New Zealand dollars thing, then the price of McDonalds (for example) hits home.
-New Zealand seems cheaper in food but then again, healthcare is accessible to all and in NZ it's way out of reach unless you have private insurance ... or that's how I remember it.
+A: Expensive, but we live the Belgian life completely, so I don't suffer unless I do the euro to New Zealand dollars thing, then the price of Mcdonald's (for example) hits home.
+New Zealand seems cheaper in food, but then again, healthcare is accessible to all, and in NZ it's way out of reach unless you have private insurance... or that's how I remember it.

 Q: What are the locals like; do you mix mainly with other expats?

-A: The locals, well they're not going to love you immediately.
+A: The locals, well, they're not going to love you immediately.
 Belgians are circumspect and don't have too much need for outsiders.
-I believe the Spanish Inquisition, and invasions by the Austrians, the Dutch, the French and the Germans made them a bit cautious however once they decide you're okay, they're lovely.
+I believe the Spanish Inquisition and invasions by the Austrians, the Dutch, the French and the Germans made them a bit cautious.
+However, once they decide you're okay, they're lovely.

-I mix with who ever will allow me to mix with them – expat or Belgian but I am beginning to count more and more Belgians as friends ... or perhaps I should say, more and more Belgians are allowing me to enjoy a friendship with them.
+I mix with whoever will allow me to mix with them – expat or Belgian– but I am beginning to count more and more Belgians as friends... or perhaps I should say, more and more Belgians are allowing me to enjoy a friendship with them.

-About working here
+About working in Antwerp

 Q: Did you have a problem getting a work visa/permit?

-Q: What’s the economic climate like in the city, is there plenty of work?
+Q: What's the economic climate like in Antwerp?
+Is there plenty of work?

 Q: How does the work culture differ from home?

-Apparently though, the Belgian workforce is very high achieving.
-I have to confess, I'm also bemused by the number of religious holidays they take here.
+Apparently, though, the Belgian workforce is very high achieving.
+I have to confess I'm also bemused by the number of religious holidays they take here.

-Family and children
+Family and children in Antwerp

 Q: Did your spouse or partner have problems adjusting to their new home?

-A: Hmmm, so I would look at this question as, 'Did my partner have problems adjusting to having a kiwi in his home?'
-I'm pleased to say his colonisation has gone well and we now refer to the house as property of New Zealand ...
+A: Hmmm, so I would look at this question as 'Did my partner have problems adjusting to having a Kiwi in his home?'
+I'm pleased to say his colonisation has gone well, and we now refer to the house as property of New Zealand...
+We met in English, actually, and so I was quite surprised to discover his mother tongue was Dutch.
+I am terrible at Dutch.
+He is a patient man with perfect English, so it's fine.

 Q: Did your children settle in easily?

-Q: What are the schools like, any particular suggestions?
+Q: What are the schools like?
+Any particular suggestions?

 A: The schools are generally good.
 The language teaching is superb.
-Obviously you look at the neighbourhood and you visit the school.
+Obviously, you look at the neighbourhood and you visit the school.
 It's also a good idea to take advice from locals.

 Q: How would you rate the healthcare?